-Outfunnel also enables web tracking, which is synced to Pipedrive as well.
-You can see which of your leads are visiting your site, and which parts of your site.
-These visits will be recorded in Pipedrive, so your sales team can know who the warmest leads are, and prioritize their efforts accordingly.
+Outfunnel also offers web tracking and lead scoring, and both of these are synced to Pipedrive as well.
+This way your sales team can know who the warmest leads are, and prioritize their efforts accordingly.

 You can check out our Pipedrive Marketplace page here.

 2. Autopilot integrates well with Pipedrive and is good with sequences – it has a nice “drag-and-drop” automation system, and an elegant visual interface